on this page

 For lump sum claims, we’ll check your child’s immunisation status when we process the claim.
 If your child doesn’t meet the requirements, we’ll reduce your payment of FTB Part A. We’ll reduce this for the entire lump sum claim period.

 You don’t need to tell us your child meets the immunisation requirements.
 We’ll get this information from the AIR.
 We’ll send you a letter if your child’s vaccinations aren’t up to date.
 The letter will tell you what you need to do before it affects your payment.

 How to keep up to date

 You must make sure your child is up to date with their vaccinations to meet the requirements.
 Your vaccination provider will update the AIR.

-If your child misses any vaccinations on the National Immunisation Programme Schedule, talk to your vaccination provider.
+If your child misses any vaccinations, talk to your vaccination provider.
 For example, a general practitioner or community health clinic.
 They can arrange a catch up schedule.
+You can check which vaccinations your child needs to get in the National Immunisation Program Schedule on the Department of Health and Aged Care website.
 This schedule needs to be in line with the current Department of Health and Aged Care’s Australian Immunisation Handbook.

 What if your child was vaccinated overseas

 You need to take evidence of this to your vaccination provider in Australia.
 They’ll update the AIR for you.

 Help may be available to have your child’s immunisation evidence translated.
 Read about the Free Translating Service on the Department of Home Affairs website.

 When there’s a medical reason your child can’t be immunised